KhaledAmjadAlrusan/Salah/README.md

     For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, the [iosMain](./composeApp/src/iosMain/kotlin) folder would be the right place for such calls.
     Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin) folder is the appropriate location.
+Test

 * [/iosApp](./iosApp/iosApp) contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
-This is also where you should add SwiftUI code for your project.
+This is also where you should add SwiftUI code for your project. tr
 ### Build and Run Android Application

 To build and run the development version of the Android app, use the run configuration from the run widget